naepre/BINF4241-group29/Assignment_5/README.md

           + Each player needs to have a name.
           - An empty string input as the playername.
           - You cannot give two players exactly the same name.
-          - You cannot give one player two names.

         b.2.
 Put in a Playerage
           + An integer number between '1' and '150' to represent the age of the player.